Schapelle Corby: Seized photographs

 It was reported in December 2005 that a joint South Australian and Queensland police operation had seized photographs of Corby with a man charged with marijuana smuggling after a police search of the alleged dealer's home.
 It was reported in the media that the photos had been taken prior to Corby's arrest in Bali.
 After the reports, Corby's mother, Rosleigh Rose, flew to Adelaide, entered police headquarters and demanded (unsuccessfully) to see the photographs.
 She alleged that the photographs were taken with Corby in prison in Bali.

-In January 2006, the man in the photographs, Malcolm McCauley, told Adelaide Now that he had visited Corby in Bali twice in 2005 – but only as a tourist offering support during her drugs trial.
+In January 2006, the man in the photographs, Malcolm McCauley, told Adelaide Now that he had visited Corby in Bali twice in 2005 although only as a tourist to offer support during her trial.
 McCauley said he first met Corby at her court hearing in May 2005.
 He said Corby's mother invited him to visit Corby at Kerobokan Prison the following day.
-Despite claims that the photos had been taken prior to Corby's arrest, McCauley said the photos were taken at an empty fish pond at the prison where the two were permitted by prison guards to sit and talk.
+Despite claims that the photos had been taken prior to Corby's arrest, McCauley said the photos were taken at an empty fish pond at the prison where the two had been permitted by prison guards to sit and talk.

 In December 2005, Bali prosecutors expressed confidence that judges considering Corby's appeal would "increase her sentence in light of photographs seized by Australian police showing her with an alleged drug smuggler".
 In the next month, the Indonesian Supreme Court increased Corby's 15-year sentence to 20 years.